California Law AB 1173

-On October 4, 2013, Governor Brown signed into law AB 1173, a Bill which reduces the California tax penalty on non-compliant Section 409A payments from 20% to 5% for tax years beginning on or after January 1, 2013.
+On October 4, 2013, California’s Governor Brown signed into law AB 1173, a bill which reduces the California tax penalty on non-compliant Section 409A payments from 20% to 5% for tax years beginning on or after January 1, 2013.

 Section 17501 of California’s Revenue and Tax Code incorporates Section 409A and levies an additional California tax penalty.
-Prior to AB 1173, the California tax penalty was also 20%, however the new legislation has reduced the rate to 5%.
+Prior to AB 1173, the California tax penalty was also 20%, however, the new California legislation has reduced the rate to 5%.

-The new Bill reduces the overall tax penalty on some deferred payment arrangements from 40% to 25%, however it should be remembered that this penalty is in addition to regular income tax and tax may be due before any compensation has been received by the taxpayer.
-Therefore, taxpayers are usually still better off complying with Section 409A and avoiding the penalties altogether where possible.
+This new bill reduces the overall California tax penalty on some deferred compensation arrangements from 40% to 25%.
+However, it should be remembered that this California tax penalty is in addition to regular income tax, and tax may be due before any compensation has been received by the taxpayer.
+Therefore, California taxpayers are usually still better off complying with Section 409A and avoiding the penalties altogether, whenever possible.